SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

   <tr>
     <td>Host URL</td>
     <td>String of the form <code>http(s)://HOST:PORT</code></td>
-    <td>TThis is the URL clients use when sending messages to the Solace message router.
+    <td>This is the URL clients use when sending messages to the Solace message router.
 For a Solace VMR this there is only a single interface so the IP is the same as the management IP address.
 For Solace message router appliances this is the host address of the message-backbone.

     The Port is configured in the message-vpn as a service port for incoming REST messages.
 HTTP and HTTPS are supported.
 By default in the Solace VMR this is port 9000 for the ‘default’ message-vpn.</td>
   </tr>